Pear New Mill

-Pear New Mill is a former Edwardian cotton spinning mill on the northern bank of the River Goyt in Bredbury, Stockport, Greater Manchester, England.
+Pear New Mill is a former Edwardian cotton spinning mill on the northern bank of the River Goyt in Bredbury, a town within the Metropolitan Borough of Stockport, Greater Manchester, England.
 It is a Grade II* listed building.

 Pear Mill was one of the last cotton spinning mills to be built in England, commencing production in July 1913.
-The architects were A.H.
-Stott & Sons but because of difficulties in financing, it was completed by P.S.
-Stott.
+The architects were A. H. Stott & Sons but because of difficulties in financing, it was completed by P. S. Stott.
 The building is typical of their work, with concrete floors and meticulous detailing.
 It was designed as a double mill, but the second mill was never built.

 The power was provided by a Manhattan-type steam engine by George Saxon & Co.
 Transmission was by rope drives.
 The mill had 137,312 mule spindles which remained until the 1950s, when they were replaced by 33,636 ring spindles, the mill being electrified at the same time.
 It ceased operation as a textile mill in March 1978.